yubozhao/kfserving/docs/samples/bentoml/README.md

 KFServing expects.
 Requests will send directly to the prediction service and bypass the top-level InferenceService.*

-*Support for KFserving V2 prediction protocol with BentoML is coming soon.*
+*Support for KFServing V2 prediction protocol with BentoML is coming soon.*

 Replace the `{docker_username}` with your Docker Hub username and save the code to a file named `bentoml.yaml`: